-These five tips for selling your accounting firm during tax season can help the entire sale process and transition run more smoothly.
+Knowing how to sell an accounting firm during tax season with these eight tips can help the entire sale process and transition run more smoothly.
 It may be the busiest time of year in the accounting world, but that doesn’t mean it can’t also be a good time to sell your practice.

 For your sale and transition to be as seamless as possible, contact professional broker, ProHorizons, to learn how they can help.